20 February 2012

 The question now is, will Washington do something to prevent yet another meltdown in the financial markets?
 My guess would be…NO…they will do what they always do….wait and see….and we know just how successful that type of attitude has been in the last year or so…..

-Senior Obama administration officials on Monday said in a newspaper op-ed piece that a landmark capital requirements, securitization and other problem areas blamed for the .reform plan to be released this week will target
+Senior Obama administration officials on Monday said in a newspaper op-ed piece that a landmark financial regulation reform plan to be released this week will target capital requirements, securitization and other problem areas blamed for the global financial crisis.

 One proposal, said Geithner and Summers, will be “raising capital and liquidity requirements for all institutions, with more stringent requirements for the largest and most interconnected firms.”